Organic Today - For a Better Tomorrow! - Since 2006

-To spread the annual commitment out over the course of the year, and to help create a more balanced income stream to the farm, members pay a portion in advance of each upcoming season, breaking up the payment into quarterly, $300 installments, (January 1st, April 1st, July 1st, and October 1st) or advance *monthly payments of $100.
+To spread the annual commitment out over the course of the year, and to help create a more balanced income stream to the farm, members pay a portion in advance of each upcoming season, breaking up the payment into quarterly, $300 installments, (January 1st, April 1st, July 1st, and October 1st).
 Some members choose to pay a full year in advance and this is acceptable as well.

 *(Full upcoming season must be pre-paid prior to distribution or pick your own access.
 Sorry, I am not set up to accept weekly payments or pro-rate memberships at this time.
 The annual commitment translates to about $23/week for virtually year round access to fresh, local food here at Eden's.)